 • Eat according to the seasons.
 Did you ever wonder why avocados are so expensive in the summer and berries are so expensive in the winter?
 Even though most produce is available year-round, that doesn’t mean it’s always a good deal.
 Food grown in the right season will be cheaper for you as well as more nutritious and better for the environment.
 Check out the USDA’s seasonal produce guide to see what’s available now.

 Additional tips for reducing food expenses

-- • Limiting your dining-out expenses is another wise protocol to implement.
+• Limiting your dining-out expenses is another smart choice.
 Focus on reducing frequency rather than dollar amount, Crary advises.
 “Instead of saying that you’ll cut take-out from $200 per month to $100 per month, commit to going less often.”